guillaumelenoir/WAVEPAL/README.md

 # WAVEPAL
 Frequency and time-frequency analysis for irregularly sampled time series.
 #
-Software expected for November 2016.
+Software expected in November 2016.